mindful health

 Important note

-Sustainable health doesn’t come from pushing harder.
-It comes from learning how to feel safe again.
+Sustainable health doesn’t come from pushing harder — it comes from learning how to feel safe again.